Grouping Dates in a Pivot Table VERSUS Grouping Dates in the Source Data

 Is one better than the other?
 Not necessarily.
 Like everything in Excel, there are always a few different ways to accomplish a task.
 The method you use here depends on your needs, and your company’s fiscal calendar.

 #1 – The Pro & Cons of the Group Field Feature

 The Group Field feature allows us to quickly group a field of dates into Year, Quarters, Months, etc.

 This means that the source data does NOT need to contain columns with the year, quarter or month name.
 The Group Field feature will automatically create the groupings for us and summarize the data in each group.

-Even though we see new fields in the field list, these fields are NOT created in the source data.
+Even though we see the new Date/Time group fields in the field list, these fields are NOT created in the source data.
 They are actually stored in the pivot cache in the background.

 This can be good or bad.